Artprentice/Alx_Project_CapitalizeMe/README.md

 # CapitalizeMe

 CapitalizeMe is a web application that takes paragraphs of text and capitalizes the nouns and the first letter of each sentence.
-It is built using HTML, CSS, Python, and FastAPI.
+It is built using HTML, CSS, and javascript
+AUTHORS
+Artprentice (abdallahsulieman56@gmail.com)
+----------- (lawalafeez820@gmail.com)

 ## Table of Contents
 - [Features](#features)